REVENGE977/AnarchyRemover/README.md

 # iLinked Anarchy Remover
-a simple tool that detects if your discord files injected with anarchygrabber or not, also it will remove them .
+a simple tool that detects if your discord files injected with anarchygrabber or not, it will also remove the injection .